 The author explains one of core the benefits to this approach:

-due to a recent change in Chrome (version 69, I believe), and behaviour already present in Firefox and IE/Edge,
+due to a recent change in Chrome (version 69, I believe), and behavior already present in Firefox and IE/Edge,

-<link rel="stylesheet" />s will only block the rendering of subsequent content, rather than the whole page…In browsers that don’t currently support this new behaviour, we suffer no performance degradation: we fall back to the old behaviour where we’re only as fast as the slowest CSS file.
+<link rel="stylesheet" />s will only block the rendering of subsequent content, rather than the whole page...In browsers that don’t currently support this new behavior, we suffer no performance degradation: we fall back to the old behavior where we’re only as fast as the slowest CSS file.

 I actually found this a really interesting insight.
 It has a few parallels to the benefits gained with modern css-in-js approaches, like style and markup collocation.
 However, in this case, you can still maintain a ”separation of concerns”: styles in one file, markup in another.
 This approach allows you to write CSS that’s scoped to a specific set of DOM markup, yet “global” in the sense that it can still be used across pages.
 I find this to be an interesting convention in how you might structure a project, as it allows you to be disciplined in creating and maintaining componentized CSS files, knowing their context is scoped to a corresponding set of DOM markup (if it’s not related, it should be elevated to a “higher level” of CSS, the “core” stylesheet being the highest level).
 This keeps the separation between HTML/CSS/JS yet gives you a lot of the conveniences of componentization that you have today in single-page JS apps.
 Plus, as the author points out, it can actually result in a faster (at least perceptually) loading experience, as the DOM is loading and painting content as it goes down the page.

 For example, on my icon gallery site (which is static site generated using metalsmith), I have a “module” for displaying a list of icons.
 This “module” shows up across different pages.
 For example, on the homepage (

 /), you see a list of icons displayed in a grid which represent the most recently-posted icons to the site.
 On individual icon pages (